capcea/healthgauge-website/README.md

-# Codex Health Hub
+# Health Gauge Health Hub

-Codex is a mobile-first calculator and news platform built with React, Vite, TypeScript, and Tailwind CSS.
+Health Gauge is a mobile-first calculator and news platform built with React, Vite, TypeScript, and Tailwind CSS.
 It ships with bilingual content (English/Romanian), Google Analytics, AdSense placements, SEO metadata, and MDX-powered articles.
 The project meets WCAG AA color contrast targets and is ready for one-click deploys.

 ## Features